puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

 * (3.0) The `/pdb/query/v4/factsets/<node>/facts` endpoints will now
   return results even for deactivated or expired nodes.

+#### /pdb/query/v4/aggregate-event-counts

+* (3.0) the `aggregate-event-counts` endpoint is no longer supported on HSQLDB.

+* (3.0) the `aggregate-event-counts` endpoint now accepts multiple `summarize_by`
+  parameters and returns an array of maps instead of a map.
+An additional `summarize_by` field has also been added to describe the parameter used.
+For more information see the [aggregate-event-counts documentation](./api/query/v4/aggregate_event_counts).

 #### /metrics/v1 (formerly /v3/metrics)

 * (3.0) The former metrics endpoint has been split off into a separate service, and